Pelosi poised to become House speaker, making history again

 "None of us is indispensable," Pelosi told The Associated Press on the campaign trail last fall, "but I do know that I'm very good at what I do."

-In accepting the gavel, Pelosi will give a nod to the new era of divided government with a pledge to "reach across the aisle in this chamber and across the divisions in this great nation," according to excerpts of her prepared remarks Thursday.
+In accepting the gavel, Pelosi gives a nod to the new era of divided government with a pledge to "reach across the aisle in this chamber and across the divisions in this great nation," according to excerpts of her prepared remarks Thursday.

 "The floor of this House must be America's Town Hall: where the people will see our debates and where their voices will be heard and affect our decisions," she says.